 Building Local and National Accountability and Action

 YP-CDN Chapters across Africa, North America, Europe and Asia work together to advocate for improved treatment and prevention for NCDs in their institutions, cities, regions and countries.
-With local action, we seek to hold our governments accountable to their global commitments to reduce the crippling burden of NCDs by 30% by 2030.
+With local action, we seek to hold our governments accountable to their global commitments to reduce the crippling burden of NCDs by 33% by 2030, as described in the Sustainable Development Goals.

 Some of our work includes: